marisanders02/p8105_hw5_mos2128/Homework_5.md

 ![](Homework_5_files/figure-gfm/unnamed-chunk-2-1.png)<!-- -->

 As the true mean increases, power increases.
 When `true_mean` equals to 6, the power goes to 1.
+This means that the higher the effect size, the higher the power because the difference between the null and `true_mean` is larger.

 ``` r
 full_dataplot <-